Summer Financial Aid

 - Any student who has failed to meet Satisfactory Academic Progress standards based on Fall Semester grades will have their Summer Aid Application held and not processed until after Spring Semester grades are posted and reviewed.

-- Students who fail to meet Satisfactory Academic Progress standards after 2019 Spring Semester grades have been posted and reviewed will have any estimated summer financial aid canceled.
+- Students who fail to meet Satisfactory Academic Progress standards after the 2022 Spring Semester grades have been posted and reviewed will have any estimated summer financial aid canceled.

 - See Types of Aid below for any additional aid-specific requirements.

-HOW DO I COMPLETE A SUMMER AID APPLICATION ONLINE?
+HOW DO I COMPLETE A SUMMER AID APPLICATION?

-- Click "My Awards" > Awards by Aid Year
+- Go to the Awards by Aid Year page in Max.

 - On the General Information tab, select the link under "INTERESTED IN SUMMER AID?"